- 1.22.3.1 Introduction

 Additional address elements may be used depending on the type of address.
 Standard addresses contain a minimum of three lines of address data.

-RecipientService member's rank and full name.
-Delivery Address Include the ship name unit number, Consolidated Mailroom (CMR) or Personnel Service Center (PSC) number, and box number, if assigned.
-Destination Air/Army Post Office (APO) or Fleet Post Office (FPO) designation and the appropriate two-letter state abbreviation (AA, AE, or AP), City State and ZIP Code (+4 if known).
-Caution:
+RecipientService member's rank and full name Delivery Address Include the ship name unit number, Consolidated Mailroom (CMR) or Personnel Service Center (PSC) number, and box number, if assigned Destination Air/Army Post Office (APO) or Fleet Post Office (FPO), ("city" designation) and the appropriate two-letter "state" abbreviation, Armed Forces of the America (AA), Armed Forces Europe (AE), or Armed Forces in the Pacific (AP), followed by the ZIP Code (+4 if known) Caution:

 -